Sioux Falls Thrive is developing a neighborhood demonstration initiative called Kid Link with direction from Thrive’s Food Security Action Team.

 - Measure the change in student performance

-Because Kid Link Riverside is a demonstration project, the exact timeline for research, community engagement, solution finding, and implementation isn’t known.
-Thrive partners have begun meeting, and plan to share research results in the coming weeks.
+Because Kid Link Riverside is a demonstration project, the timeline for research, community engagement, solution finding, and implementation fluid and somewhat dependent on the COVID-19 pandemic.

 Early Participants for Kid Link Riverside